mvs-develop/dev.bitshares.works/docs/bts_guide/tutorials/committee-how-to.rst

 This paragraph shows how the committee account can act using the proposed transaction system.
-Specifically, as an example I'm using the creation of BitShares proposal 1.10.21, a proposal to update a committee-controlled BitAsset to reduce ``maximum_force_settlement_volume`` for asset ``CNY`` from 2000 (20%) to 200 (2%).
+Specifically, as an example I'm using the creation of DNA proposal 1.10.21, a proposal to update a committee-controlled BitAsset to reduce ``maximum_force_settlement_volume`` for asset ``CNY`` from 2000 (20%) to 200 (2%).